Pomeranian Grooming Guide

 Pomeranians have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Pomeranian benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian benefits from care tailored to its physical and behavioral profile.
 The Pomeranian's heavy shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Brushing & Coat Care